The Belcher League

 Gene, as was his habit when alone in his room, lay on his bed in just his underpants, thinking about what had happened that afternoon.

-He quickly put on his clothes and shoes, but by the time he too had reached the alleyway there was no sign of either of his sisters.
+He quickly put on his clothes and shoes, but by the time he too had reached the sidewalk there was no sign of either of his sisters.
 "Louise must have gone after Tina, but where?"
 He looked up at the thick clouds.
 "She went into the sky.
 I need a plane!"

 Gene headed out the opposite direction Louise had gone.
 In a few minutes he reached his destination.
 "Kurt's seaplane, it's here."
 He untied the aircraft, got inside and fiddled with the controls as it drifted away from the pier.
 With a sputter the engine started.
 The plane bounced off the waves for a while until Gene pulled back on the stick and it rose slowly into the sky.
 After a few minutes he was able to puzzle out how to steer it and headed west, into the gathering storm.